gyulanemeth/bluefox.email/comparisons/bluefox-vs-loops.md

 It's easy to fixate on sending and skip the part you actually spend the most time in: organizing who gets what.
 Both tools are well built here, closer to each other than anywhere else in this comparison, but they lean in different directions.

 BlueFox treats contacts as central records that can belong to many lists at once, so changing someone's email updates it everywhere they're subscribed.
-Lists can be **public**, shown on a hosted subscription preferences page where people choose what they want to receive, or **private**, hidden and used for internal, test, or exclusive sends.
+Lists show up on a hosted subscription preferences page where people choose what they want to receive, or you can keep certain ones as internal test lists, hidden from that page and used for internal, test, or exclusive sends.
 You can store typed custom properties (text, number, date, single or multi-value), apply tags in bulk, and every contact carries a clear status: unverified, active, paused, or unsubscribed.
 That paused state is a small thing that does real work, it lets someone step away for a while instead of leaving for good, which tends to take pressure off your unsubscribe rate.

 Segments are where BlueFox is stronger than its simplicity suggests.
 You build them from properties and tags with full AND/OR logic and a proper set of operators (equals and does-not-equal, contains and does-not-contain, is-empty, greater or less than, and so on), or from engagement: opened, clicked, or received and their negatives, within a window of days.
 A segment can target your whole audience or a single list, it updates itself as contacts change, and it drops straight into campaigns and automations.
-Sign-up forms are reusable objects you style once and attach to one or more lists, with CAPTCHA, a terms-and-conditions step, and form-level double opt-in, and a CSV import can optionally enroll new contacts directly into a matching automation as they land.
+Sign-up forms are reusable objects you style once and attach to one or more lists, with CAPTCHA or Turnstile, a terms-and-conditions step, and form-level double opt-in, and a CSV import can optionally enroll new contacts directly into a matching automation as they land.

 Loops comes at the same job from a product-data angle, and it's good at it.
 Its model is built on contacts, contact properties, and events you send from your app, its segments stay in sync the same way from properties and engagement and are reusable across campaigns and workflows, and it has sign-up forms, a preference center with topics, double opt-in, and a CSV import that suggests field mappings for you.
 If your targeting is mostly driven by what users do inside your product, Loops' event-native model is a natural fit.
-If it's driven by stored attributes, tags, and email engagement, BlueFox's operator-rich segments and tagging are at least as capable, with the extra niceties of pause-instead-of-unsubscribe and public-versus-private lists.
+If it's driven by stored attributes, tags, and email engagement, BlueFox's operator-rich segments and tagging are at least as capable, with the extra niceties of pause-instead-of-unsubscribe and the option to keep certain lists internal for testing.

 The honest read is that neither tool wins this outright.
 Loops is the more product-event-shaped system; BlueFox is the more list-and-attribute-shaped one.
 Most teams will find the model that matches how they already think about their audience.